 A section of Chithurst Lane / Briar Lane, Chithurst, Petersfield, GU31 5EU will be closed for vehicle access between Monday 14 April and Wednesday 23 April.
 This is to enable the installation of some temporary trackway on Briar Lane to create a safe access route to the electricity pylon where works are taking place.
 Access to nearby properties and emergency vehicles will be maintained throughout the road closure.
 All other vehicles including delivery drivers, will be required to follow the signposted diversion throughout the duration of the road closure.

-To enable the first stage of refurbishment, we undertook inspections of each of the pylons to assess their condition.
-This required the site surrounding each pylon to be prepared, which involved clearing any vegetation to enable safe access.
-All vegetation clearance was undertaken in line with guidance and consent provided by the relevant authorities.
+To enable the first stage of refurbishment to begin in March, we are currently in the process of undertaking an inspection of each of the pylons to assess their condition.
+This requires the site surrounding each pylon to be prepared, which involves clearing any vegetation to enable safe access.
+All vegetation clearance is being undertaken in line with the guidance and consent provided by the relevant authorities.

-Now this initial period of vegetation clearance and site inspection is complete, our main works are able to begin.
+Once this initial period of vegetation clearance and site inspection is complete, we expect the main works to commence in March 2025.

 We will update this webpage as we progress through the project to let you know where you might expect to see our team working.
 For some areas, updates will be provided by email or post before we start our work.